subhash1101/Technical-Documents/HTML&CSS.md

 ---

 ## How Total Width and Height Are Calculated

-By default, the total size of the element is:

 Total Width =
 content width + left padding + right padding + left border + right border